likkhian/SurfingSuitcase/README.md

 so your changes will display correctly on your localhost:3000.
 When committing changes, remember to unstage that hunk too, so people will get directed to the app with secure origins!

+Know issues: in the /manager area, you'll have to click 'edit' twice to populate the data fields.
+When you are done editing and click 'submit', the changes do not show up immediately but require a refresh.
+WARNING. if you only click edit once, and click edit on another entry, the entry that is populated will not be the correct entry.
+I suspect it is because a meteor publish and subscribe is not implemented yet, so the data does not 'live update'